w3c/wcag-act-rules/content/rules/fd3a94/proposed.md

 ## Background

-This rule is designed specifically for [2.4.4 Link Purpose (In Context)][sc244], which requires the purpose to be clear within the context of a link.
-Because links that do not have this, also are not clear without that context, this rule maps to [2.4.9 Link Purpose (Link only)][sc249] as well.
-In order to adequately test the [expectation](#expectation), some of the passed examples do not satisfy [2.4.9 Link Purpose (Link only)][sc249].

-There is a difference between two contexts being the *same* and being *identical*.
-This rule specifically targets links within the *same* context.
+There is a difference between two contexts being the _same_ and being _identical_.
+This rule specifically targets links within the _same_ context.
 The same context means exactly the same set of DOM nodes.
 Identical (but not the same) contexts might have a different set of DOM nodes, but those DOM nodes have equivalent content - such as text content, attribute values, and so on.
 This difference is similar to the difference in some programming languages between pointer equivalence and deep object equivalence.
 Links with identical name that are in identical (but not the same) contexts also fail [2.4.4 Link Purpose (In Context)][sc244].
 However, defining "identical context" unambiguously has been deemed infeasible at this time, and so has been left out of this rule.

 ### Bibliography